Ousia: Philosophy

 Aristotle defined πρῶται οὐσίαι (protai ousiai; primary essences) in the Categories as that which is neither said of nor in any subject, e.g., "this human" in particular, or "this ox".
 The genera in biology and other natural kinds are substances in a secondary sense, as universals, formally defined by the essential qualities of the primary substances; i.e., the individual members of those kinds.

 In Book IV of Metaphysics Aristotle explores the nature and attributes of being (ousia).
 Aristotle divides the things that there are, or "beings," into categories.
 Aristotle calls these substances and argues that there are many senses in which a thing may be said "to be" but it is related to one central point and is ambiguous.

 Aristotle states that there are both primary and secondary substances.
 In Categories Aristotle argues that primary substances are ontologically based and if the primary substances did not exist then it would be impossible for other things to exist.
-The other things are regarded as the secondary substances (also known as accidents).
-Secondary substances are thus ontologically dependent on substances.
+The other things are regarded as either secondary substances or accidents, which are thus ontologically dependent on primary substances.

 In Metaphysics, Aristotle states that everything which is healthy is related to health (primary substance) as in one sense because it preserves health and in the other because it is capable of it.
 Without the primary substance (health) we would not be able to have the secondary substances (anything related to health).
 While all the secondary substances are deemed "to be" it is in relation to the primary substance.

 The question, what is being, is seeking an answer to something "that is."
 A contemporary example in rhetoric would be to look at a color.
 Using white as an example, when we define a color, we define it by association.
 Snow is white.
 Paper is white.
 A cow is white.
 But what is white?
 While we are saying things that are white, we are not defining what white is without qualification.
 Ousia is thus the answer to the question of "what is being" when the question is without qualification.
 The unqualified answer of what is white is the ousia of white.